-PHE 200 Heritage of Dance.
-(3) 1, 11.
-Introduction to dance, its role as a non-verbal means of expression.
-Examination of all dance forms and their cultural context including folk, social, entertainment, and dance as an art form.
+PHE 200 Dance and Culture.
+(3) I, II.
+Introduction to dance and its role as a non-verbal means of expression.
+The course examines several dance forms and their cultural context including folk, social, ethnic, entertainment, and dance as an art form.
 Gen. Ed.
-07.
+IIIA or VII (AH).